TACC/coe-332-sp22/docs/unit05/apis_1.rst

     :align: center

 Most browsers have tools for determining what requests and responses were made.
-For example, in Chrome, we can use "More tools -> Developer Tools" from the Customize and Control menu (the three dots in the top-right corner), to open up a panel for introspecting the requests being made.
+For example, in Chrome, we can use "More Tools -> Developer Tools" from the Customize and Control menu (the three dots in the top-right corner), to open up a panel for introspecting the requests being made.